rspeer/wordfreq/README.md

 ## Installation

-wordfreq requires Python 3 and depends on a few other Python modules (msgpack, langcodes, and ftfy).
+wordfreq requires Python 3 and depends on a few other Python modules (msgpack, langcodes, and regex).
 You can install it and its dependencies in the usual way, either by getting it from pip:

     pip3 install wordfreq